 4.

-Error: gerund ('organizando') must be used, not participle ('organizado').
+Error: the gerund ('organizando') must be used, not the participle ('organizado').

 Error: no preposition is used between 'seguir' and the gerund.

-Understanding the Verbs "Llevar" and "Seguir" + Gerund in Spanish
+Understanding the verbs "Llevar" and "Seguir" with the Gerund in Spanish

-Seguir emphasizes that an action continues without interruption.
-For instance, Sigues viviendo con tranquilidad desde que te jubilaste means you continue living peacefully since you retired.
+• Example: Sigues viviendo con tranquilidad desde que te jubilaste.
+(You continue living peacefully since you retired.)

 PersonAuxiliary VerbExample